cognitedata/power-ops-sdk/CONTRIBUTING.md

 ```
 This will deploy the `power_model_v1` module.

+### Changing only Views

-To change a data model, follow these steps:
+To change a view in a data model, follow these steps:

-1. Do the change to the `.yaml` files in the `data_models` folder.
+1. Do the change to the `.yaml` files in the `data_models/views` folder.
 2. Run the command `powerops init --dev --dry-run` to see what change will be made.
    -  Note the `--dev` flag is used to indicate the data model is currently in development mode.
       That means that when there are breaking changes to `views` and `data_models` resources, these will